Windows Terminal Recommended Settings

 Appearance settings screen

-When running Python scripts in the PowerShell window, using a monospace font makes processing logs clearer and easier to read.
-With monospace fonts, all characters are displayed with the same width, so log alignments and tabular data are properly aligned, greatly improving readability.
+When running Python scripts in a PowerShell window, using a monospace font makes processing logs clearer and easier to read.
+With a monospace font, all characters are displayed at the same width, so log alignment and tabular data are properly aligned, greatly improving readability.

 Additional Notes